sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 **Feast and Famine.** You can tighten your belt during hard times.
 You can go a number of days equal to your Constitution modifier without suffering any fatigue from lack of Supply.
 Afterward you require twice as much Supply for as many days as you went without.

-**Radical Perseverance.** Through your sheer stubbornness and will to live, you sometimes manage to wriggle out of deathís grasp.
+**Radical Perseverance.** Through your sheer stubbornness and will to live, you sometimes manage to wriggle out of death√≠s grasp.
 You die after 4 failed death saving throws instead of 3.

 ##### Ingenious Focus

-Not all human minds work the sameósome have a nearly miraculous level of focus.
+Not all human minds work the same√≥some have a nearly miraculous level of focus.

 People with this intellectual mode often bring a surprising level of insight and passion to almost any topic they engage.
 In spite of their brilliance, they typically have difficulty with more general awareness.
 You have the following traits: